-The symptoms that cause this dysfunction range from acute and chronic pain inside or in front of the two ears that radiates to the head, face, teeth, jaw, mouth, throat, neck, shoulders, and arms.
+The symptoms that cause this dysfunction range from acute and chronic pain inside or in front of the two ears that radiate to the head, face, teeth, jaw, mouth, throat, neck, shoulders, and arms.
 The patient may also feel joint noises such as clicks and crunches as well as buzzing or whistling.
-Other problems are facial numbness, visual disturbances, hearing loss and trigeminal neuralgia.
+Other problems are facial numbness, visual disturbances, hearing loss, and trigeminal neuralgia.

 How to do Self Treatment For TMJ?

-The most important thing is to first go to the dentist to ask for advice and get check in case the only way to help your condition is with exclusive odontological and medical treatment.
+The most important thing is to first go to the TMJ doctors near me to ask for advice and get a check in case the only way to help your condition is with exclusive ontological and medical treatment.
 Some of the treatments available to do at home after the specifications of the dentist are:

 - Especial jaw exercises for TMJ syndrome.

 - Relaxation exercises to reduce the pain of the TMJ.

 - Changes in food habits to eliminate nutritional deficiencies that aggravate the TMJ.

 - Lifestyle changes to alleviate pain and cure the TMJ.